martinberger-ch/oci-monitoring/README.md

 }
 ```

-### File /home/steampipe/config/oci.spc - Steampipe Region Filter
+### File /home/steampipe/config/oci.spc - Steampipe Region Filter - steampipe

-The configuration is provided by Ansible automation and corresponds with file created during OCI CLI setup.
+The configuration is provided by Ansible and corresponds with the files created during OCI CLI setup.
 You can rename the connection and filter for your regions.
 Just edit the file _/home/steampipe/config/oci.spc_ and restart the Steampipe container - example:

 ```bash
 connection "oci" {